yifeifang/cse481c/Lab-7:-Controlling-the-arm.md

 Once you have an `ArmJoints` object, you can access the names and values in order:
 ```
 ArmJoints.names()  # Returns the names of the arm joints.
-joints.values()  # Returns the joint values stored in the object, in the same order as joints.names()
+joints.values()  # Returns the joint values stored in the object, in the same order as ArmJoints.names()
 ```

-# Implement Arm movement
+# Implement arm movement
 We have implemented a demo file for you in `applications/scripts/arm_demo.py`.
 You only need to implement the missing code in `fetch_api/src/fetch_api/arm.py`.
 Make your trajectories take 5 seconds each.